 First in America 2005

-America, with all its contradictions—progress and regression, war and peace, economy and life—became a place of intense fascination and empathy for me.
-As early as the 1980s, I lived and worked in the USA for several years at the invitation of the artists Edward and Nancy Reddin/Kienholz.
+America, with all its contradictions – progress and regression, war and peace, economy and life – became a place of intense fascination and empathy for me.
+Back in the 1980s, I lived and worked in the USA for several years at the invitation of artists Edward and Nancy Reddin/Kienholz.

-During a residency in Los Angeles in 1990/91, I created a series of object reliefs that explored the myth of "Christopher Columbus"—contrasted with my own "discoveries" of America.
-In a garage on Venice Beach, I created around 22 reliefs and numerous drawings: extractions of social idiosyncrasies, trivial symbols, pop cultural impressions, but also reflections on the repressed history of Native Americans.
+During a working stay in Los Angeles in 1990/91, I created a series of object reliefs that dealt with the myth of “Christopher Columbus” – contrasted with my own “discoveries” of America.
+In a garage on Venice Beach, I produced around 22 reliefs and numerous drawings: extractions of social idiosyncrasies, trivial symbols, pop cultural impressions, but also reflections on the repressed history of the Native American indigenous peoples.

-These works are intended as a journalistic-artistic observation of America: a reflection of clichés, film socializations of the 1950s, and the harsh realities I experienced in Los Angeles.
-The first Iraq War ("Desert Storm") overshadowed and abruptly ended my stay – and shaped the underlying mood of the works.
+These works are intended as a journalistic-artistic observation of America: as a mirror of clichés, film socializations of the 1950s, and the harsh realities I experienced in Los Angeles.
+The first Iraq War (“Desert Storm”) overshadowed and abruptly ended my stay – and shaped the overall mood of the works.

 Since 2005, I have been revisiting these themes.
-In a series of photographs and etchings, the motifs of the reliefs were reworked, updated, and ironically reinterpreted.
-This resulted in a pictorial reinterpretation of the American myth, which encourages the viewer to reconnect reality and projection, history and cliché, identity and memory.
+In a series of photographs and etchings, the motifs of the reliefs have been reworked, updated, and ironically reinterpreted.
+The result is a pictorial reinterpretation of the myth of America that encourages the viewer to reconnect reality and projection, history and cliché, identity and memory.

 Etchings for FIRST IN AMERICA